wmutschl/mutschler.eu/content/linux/install-guides/raspi-btrfs.md

 ## Step 0 (optional): Enable USB Boot on Raspberry Pi 4
 Depending on when your Raspberry Pi 4 was manufactured, the bootloader EEPROM may need to be updated to enable booting from USB mass storage devices.
-I followed this [USB mass storage boot guide](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md) to update my EEPROM, there is also an official [Ubuntu guide](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#4-optional-usb-boot).
+I followed this [USB mass storage boot guide](https://www.raspberrypi.org/documentation/computers/raspberry-pi.html#usb-mass-storage-boot) to update my EEPROM, there is also an official [Ubuntu (optional) USB Boot guide](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#4-optional-usb-boot).
 Note that you need to do this only once, afterwards your Pi will always be able to boot from USB.

 ## Step 1: Flash Ubuntu Server 20.10 on an external USB drive
 In this tutorial we flash [Ubuntu Server 20.10 for Raspberry Pi](https://ubuntu.com/raspberry-pi) to an external USB 3.0 drive.
 To download and flash the image I first installed the [Raspberry Pi Imager](https://snapcraft.io/rpi-imager) from the snap store (`sudo snap install rpi-imager`).
-On my Fedora machine I had to switch,temporarily, from *Wayland* to *Gnome on Xorg* to run it.
+On my Fedora machine I had to switch, temporarily, from *Wayland* to *Gnome on Xorg* to run it.
 Then select the following:
 - `CHOOSE OS` -> Other general purpose OS -> Ubuntu -> Ubuntu Server 20.10 (RPi 3/4/400) 64-bit server OS for arm64 architectures
 - `CHOOSE SD CARD`: Your external USB 3.0 drive